mochammad-farel/mochammad-farel/README.md

 ## 👋 Hi, I’m @mochammad-farel

-Computer science students who taking wajor in artificial intelligence and an active member in one of the campus organization which is cyber security community and taking a role as coordinator of education.
+Computer science students who taking major in artificial intelligence and project enthusiast that coontains deep learning and machine learning model

+I also an active member in one of the campus organization which is cyber security community and taking a role as coordinator of education.

 <!---